 Threatened, endangered, and migratory bird species were identified by reviewing data from the United States Fish and Wildlife Service (USFWS) Information and Planning Consultation (IPaC) Tool.
 In addition, critical species habitat was reviewed through the USFWS IPaC and Critical Habitat Portal databases.
-The review identified one federally listed species, the Puerto Rican boa (Chilabothrus inornatus), with the potential to occur within the project area.
+The review identified two federally listed species, the Puerto Rican boa (Chilabothrus inornatus) and Cordia bellonis, with the potential to occur within the project area.

+Based on the site inspection and proposed project activities, the project will have no effect on the Cordia bellonis or designated critical habitat.
 Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas, and dense ground cover present throughout the review area, the Puerto Rican boa may occur within the project area.
 The applicant will employ the conservation measures outlined in the USFWS 2024 General Project Design Guidelines for the Puerto Rican boa.
 As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
-See the attached USFWS informal consultation request and subsequent concurrence, dated July 18, 2024.
+See the attached USFWS informal consultation request and subsequent concurrence, dated August 8, 2024.